DevWeb Proxy Recorder

 - Complete the wizard to import the certificate.

-To install the default certificate on MacOS:
+To install the CA certificate on MacOS:

-From a terminal window (open with administrator privileges), change to the <DevWeb root>/cert/default_devweb_cert directory and run the following:
+Version 2021: From a terminal window (open with administrator privileges), change to the <DevWeb root>/cert/default_devweb_cert directory and run the following:

 The following provides instructions for Windows OS.
 For Linux or MacOS, use the appropriate OpenSSL commands.